axelriet/LwMQ.net/docs/api/hashing.rst

 .. _RFC 4122: https://www.rfc-editor.org/rfc/rfc4122
 .. _uuidgen: https://www.unix.com/man_page/redhat/1/uuidgen/

-If you ever compare GUIDs in text form it is therefore advisable to use a case-insensitive string comparison function (rather than blindly converting strings to either upper or lower case before comparison) to conform with the "anycase" input requirement.
+If you ever need to compare *well-formed* GUIDs in text form then consider LmqAreEqualStringGuids() as described below.

 The application must supply an appropriately sized buffer to receive the strings.
 The LwMQ SDK headers